jeslyztaz/hdb-resale-prices/reports/report.md

 # HDB Resale Housing Prices Analysis

+The full project can be accessed here: https://github.com/jeslyztaz/symmetrical-telegram

 This project explores HDB resale housing prices in Singapore.
 The dataset was sourced from [data.gov.sg](https://data.gov.sg/collections/189/view).
 There were 5 csv files comprising over 900, 000 resale flat prices from 1990 to 2024 and 10 input variables such as flat types and towns.

 ---